 This buttery pie crust has just 4 ingredients and only uses butter, no shortening or oil.
 It is so easy to make with your food processor and can be made ahead the day before or frozen for later baking -- a great make ahead trick for holiday baking.

-When I was a brand new newlywed, a friend of mine gifted me with a cookbook of all pie recipes.
-Her sweet note said something along the lines of: “Now that you’re married, maybe you’ll want to know how to bake pie.”
+When I was a brand new newlywed, a friend of mine gave me a cookbook about pies.
+Her sweet note said something along the lines of: "Now that you're married, maybe you'll want to know how to bake pie."

-To make the perfect all-butter flaky pie crust, your supply list is shockingly short.
+To make the perfect flaky buttery pie crust, your supply list is shockingly short.
 You only need 4 ingredients!

 - Butter: You will need two whole sticks, cold.
 Most bakers will tell you to use unsalted.
 We use salted and it works just fine.

 - Flour: General all-purpose flour is the perfect choice.